MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_destroydecodedevice.md

 ### -param hDevice [in]

 A handle to the display device (graphics context).

 ### -param Arg1

-#### - hDecodeDevice [in]
+*hDecodeDevice* [in]

 A handle to the DirectX VA decode device that was created by the <a href="https://msdn.microsoft.com/4d9a062a-2fdf-4e55-a335-c03c5d5665ff">CreateDecodeDevice</a> function.

 ## -returns